simonyiszk/schdesign-web/README.md

 # Gallery pages

-Pages with fast, responsive gallery component for showcasing projects.
+Pages with a responsive gallery component for showcasing projects.

 ## Setup